 How To Cook With Manioc Flour

-Thanks to manioc flour's white color, neutral flavor, and allergy-friendliness—it's grain, gluten, and nut-free—there's almost no limit on what you can cook with manioc flour.
+Thanks to manioc flour's white color, and neutral flavor—it's grain, gluten, and nut-free—there's almost no limit on what you can cook with manioc flour.

 Traditionally, manioc flour has been used to make everything from bread and tortillas to stew—it's an ingredient in ajiaco, a stew popular in Cuba—to cookies.
 In Haiti, manioc flour is often used to make a cookie called bonbon amidon, and it’s a nice alternative to all-purpose flour for cooking baked goods—just keep in mind that its light texture may require you to make some recipe tweaks.

-You can also use it as a gluten-free alternative to instant flour when you need to thicken, gravies, soups, and stews; and to bread meat and seafood.
+You can also use it as a gluten-free alternative to wheat flour when you need to thicken, gravies, soups, and stews; and to bread meat and seafood.

 What Does It Taste Like?